m1fisher/cse251b_project/README.md

    in train.py will decrease VRAM usage linearly.
 This implementation effectively makes batch-size defined in the load_data.py more like a mini-batch size.
 It independently loads ACC_STEPS of mini-batches per batch, while only using VRAM size of the minibatch.
 The real batch size = mini-batch size * ACC_STEPS
+   4. I think this model has potential of working.
+Some development idea includes better encoding and modifying how the socialGAT is handling and associating the different timesteps' data.